-The Centralized Logging solution helps organizations collect, analyze, and display Amazon CloudWatch Logs in a single dashboard.
-This solution consolidates, manages, and analyzes log files from various sources.
-You can collect Amazon CloudWatch Logs from multiple accounts and AWS Regions.
+The Centralized Logging on AWS solution helps organizations collect, analyze, and display Amazon CloudWatch Logs in a single dashboard.
+This solution consolidates, manages, and analyzes log files from various sources, such as such as audit logs for access, configuration changes, and billing events.
+You can also collect Amazon CloudWatch Logs from multiple accounts and AWS Regions.

-This solution uses Amazon Elasticsearch Service (Amazon ES) and Kibana, an analytics and visualization platform that is integrated with Amazon ES, that results in a unified view of all the log events.
+This solution uses Amazon OpenSearch Service and Kibana, an analytics and visualization platform that is integrated with Amazon OpenSearch Service, that results in a unified view of all the log events.
 In combination with other AWS managed services, this solution provides you with a turnkey environment to begin logging and analyzing your AWS environment and applications.

-- Log ingestion: Amazon CloudWatch Logs destinations deploy in the primary account and are created with the required permissions in each of the selected Regions.
-CloudWatch Logs subscription filters can be configured for log groups to be streamed to the Centralized Logging account.
-An optional demo AWS CloudFormation template can be deployed to generate sample CloudWatch Logs for AWS CloudTrail, Amazon Virtual Private Cloud (Amazon VPC) flow logs, and an Amazon Elastic Compute Cloud (Amazon EC2) web server.
+Amazon CloudWatch Logs destinations deploy in the primary account and are created with the required permissions in each of the selected Regions.
+You can configure CloudWatch Logs subscription filters for log groups to be streamed to the Centralized Logging on AWS account.

-- Log indexing: A centralized Amazon Kinesis Data Streams and Amazon Kinesis Data Firehose are provisioned to index log events on the centralized Amazon Elasticsearch Service (Amazon ES) domain.
-The CloudWatch Logs destinations created to stream log events, have Kinesis Data Streams as their target.
-Once the log events stream to Kinesis Data Streams, the service invokes an AWS Lambda function to transform each log event to an Amazon ES document, which is then put into Kinesis Data Firehose.
+Once the log events stream to Kinesis Data Streams, the service invokes an AWS Lambda function to transform each log event to an Amazon OpenSearch Service document, which is then put into Kinesis Data Firehose.
 You can monitor Kinesis Data Firehose while it sends custom CloudWatch Logs containing detailed monitoring data for each delivery stream.

-- Visualization: Amazon ES and Kibana provide data visualization and exploration support.
-An Amazon ES domain is created inside an Amazon VPC, preventing public access to the Kibana dashboard.
-Optionally, a Microsoft Windows Jumpbox Server can be launched to access the Amazon ES cluster and Kibana dashboard.
+Amazon OpenSearch Service and Kibana provide data visualization and exploration support.
+An Amazon OpenSearch Service domain is created inside an Amazon VPC, preventing public access to the Kibana dashboard.
+Optionally, a Microsoft Windows Jumpbox Server can be launched to access the Amazon OpenSearch Service cluster and Kibana dashboard.